09 Sep Unpacking Like a Pro

 Not so right.
 You’ve still got to unpack and set up your new place, and since the rest of the world considers Moving Day the end of your move, getting from New Pile of Boxes to New Home can be a little trickier than we’d like.
 But it doesn’t have to be, if you’re organized and just a little bit wily.

-So with that in mind, here are some quick tips to make unpacking easy and efficient—and get you straight to the enjoying-margaritas-on-your-balcony part of the program.
+So with that in mind, here are some quick tips to make unpacking easy and efficient—and get you straight to the enjoying your new place.

 Know where the essentials are

 You’ll want certain dishes and items right away once you shut your door, for the first time, in your new condo unit.
 If you pack with a plan, you can unpack those essentials first: bedsheets and pillows, a pot or pan to fix dinner, soap, a towel, a toothbrush, and a change of clothes for tomorrow in case the first thing you need to do after Moving Day is go headfirst into bed and stay there.